Design and Technology

-Students will work on three classroom based projects during the course of the school year, as well as an extended home-learning project, all of which will have elements of the GCSE and vocational options that we offer for Y9 – 11.
+In Year 7, students all start the year completing a base line assessment and a skill-building ‘initial project’ for the first half-term prior to set changes in October.
+Once set changes have been implemented, students will then work on three projects during the school year, all of which will have elements of the GCSE and vocational options that we offer for Y9 – 11.
 Projects are run on a ‘carousel’, therefore the order in which students complete the projects outlined below will vary depending on their teaching group; students will complete all projects during the academic year.

 Key Stage 4: Design and Technology (OCR Syllabus)

 Component 1: Principles of Design and Technology (External Examination)

 The exam component, titled ‘Principles of design and technology’, includes both the ‘core’ principles that all students must know, and ‘in-depth’ principles that are more specific to the materials or systems they have deeper practical and design experience of.
 The exam is worth 50% of the total GCSE grade for the subject.

 Component 2: Iterative Design Challenge (Non-exam Assessment – ‘NEA’)